-Using the Turn Earn Index to manage inventory
+Using the Turn and Earn Index vs. GMROI to manage inventory

-I found it!
-Turn Earn Index = #GrossMargin x Inventory Turns #accounting Click To TweetIf you’re a purchasing manager or accountant you may want to justify selling of stocking a SKU (stock keeping unit) with the Turn/Earn Index.
-Also known as the Turn/Earn calculation or Turn/Earn formula, or simply as Turn and Earn, it’s a simple way to help manage inventory by evaluating your entire inventory or a part number to see if it is worth stocking or selling.
+I found the formula to calculate the Turn Earn Index = #GrossMargin x Inventory Turns #accounting Click To TweetIf you’re a purchasing manager or accountant you may want to justify selling of stocking a SKU (stock keeping unit) with the Turn/Earn Index.
+It’s also known as the Turn/Earn ratio or Turn/Earn formula, or simply as Turn and Earn.
+It’s a simple way to help manage inventory and you can evaluate your entire inventory or just a part number to see if it is worth stocking or selling.

 To calculate the Turn/Earn index for an individual part number or SKU, simply multiply gross margin x turnover (units sold per year).
 For example a product with a gross margin of 35% that sells 5 per year would have a Turn/Earn Index of 175 (35 x 5 = 175).

 A manufacturing company might shoot for a lower minimum index of 100 for an individual part number.
 Reasons might be that part number is required to support a broader product line, or it is necessary to support replacement parts or components, or it needed to address demand from specific market segments that might be new for the manufacturer.

 A retail store might have a higher Index goal of 150 for a SKU.
-Reasons to have a higher Turn/Earn Index number might be limited shelf space, catering to a specialized retail market or the need to keep inventory down to conserve cash.
+There are reasons to have a higher Turn/Earn Index number.
+These include limited shelf space, catering to a specialized retail market or keeping inventory low to conserve cash.